Octreotide, 100 µg/ml 1 ml 5 pcs

 Hypersensitivity to octreotide or other components of the drug; children under 18 years of age.

-With caution: cholelithiasis (gallstone disease); diabetes mellitus.
+With caution: cholelithiasis (cholelithiasis); diabetes mellitus

-Side effects
+Side Effects

-Nervous system disorders: very often – headache; often – dizziness.
+From the nervous system: very often – headache; often – dizziness.

 Dermatological reactions: often – itching, rash, hair loss.

-Respiratory system: often – shortness of breath.
+From the respiratory system: often – shortness of breath.

-System: often – bradycardia; infrequent – tachycardia.
+From the cardiovascular system: often – bradycardia; infrequently – tachycardia.

 General disorders and reactions at the injection site: very often – pain at the injection site; infrequently – dehydration.

-Immune system disorders: anaphylactic reactions, allergic reactions/hypersensitivity.
+From the immune system: anaphylactic reactions, allergic reactions/hypersensitivity.

 Dermatological reactions: urticaria.